UPPMAX/jobstats/README.md

 **Mode 4:**  `finishedjobinfo -q project | jobstats - -p`

 Accept input on stdin formatted like `finishedjobinfo` output.
-The long form of this option is '--stdin'.
+Note the single dash `-` option given to `jobstats`; the long form of this option is '--stdin'.
 This mode can be especially useful if multiple queries of the same job information are expected.
 In this case, save the output of a single comprehensive `finishedjobinfo` query, and extract the parts of interest and present them to this script on stdin.
 For example, to produce analyses of all completed jobs in a project during the current calendar year, and produce separate tarballs analysing all jobs and providing jobstats plots for each user during this same period:

 ```bash
 finishedjobinfo -q -y project > proj-year.txt